bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/api-reference/dex-api/ws-connection.md

 Several data streams are exposed over standard WebSocket connections, which can be consumed by modern web browsers and server-side WebSocket libraries.

 - The base endpoint for mainnet is: **wss://dex.binance.org/api/**.
-- The base endpoint for testnet is: **wss://testnet-dex.binance.org/api/**.
 - Each connection can consume a single stream or multiple streams may be multiplexed through one connection for more complex apps.
 - All symbols in stream names are lowercase.